taowen/incremental-html/README.md

 We do not have to write Single Page Application in React to meet the user expectation, there is another choice: incremental-html.

-the pendulum is going to swing back.
+The pendulum is going to swing back.

-## interaction styles
+## Demo

-incremental-html provides out-of-box support of following interactions

-interact with server
+load from and save to server

 * [ ] load server generated page without waiting in blank state for too long, load as much as possible within a time budget, defer unfinished loading to second roundtrip
 * [ ] show loading indicator to allow other areas to show before everything ready, but not too many indicators